gobridgenz/challenges/7-weather-forecast/README.md

 You will need to define two structs to store the API response.

 Why two?
 Have a closer look at the API response in your browser:
 It's a json containing only 3 fields.
-Between them, only `dataseries` interest us.
+Between them, only `dataseries` interests us.
 It contains an array with the weather forecast for different point in time (+3 hours, +6 hours +9 hours, +12 hours, etc...).